ghorvath78/butools/doc/source/GeneralFluidSolve.rst

         The generator of the background Markov chain at level 0.
 If not provided, or empty, then Q0=Q is assumed.
 The default value is empty.
+    precision : double, optional
+        Numerical precision for computing the fundamental
+        matrix and for checking.
+The default value is 1e-14

     Returns
     -------